greenrobot/EventBus/README.md

 License
 -------
-Copyright (C) 2012-2014 Markus Junginger, greenrobot (http://greenrobot.de)
+Copyright (C) 2012-2014 Pedro Vicente, neteinstein.org

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.